gabrielfalcao/lettuce/docs/recipes/nose.rst

 lettuce uses python's builtin exception :exc:`AssertionError` to mark tests as failed.

-althrogh in order to describe the assertion with a custom string you would need to do something like:
+although in order to describe the assertion with a custom string you would need to do something like:

 .. highlight:: python